-Sautéed sweet corn loaded with flavorful spices, fresh lime and green chili.
+Sautéed spicy sweet corn loaded with flavor: fresh lime, Indian spices and green chili.
 Make this quick and easy vegetarian side dish in 15 minutes.

 Plus, frozen sweet corn is conveniently available all year long — while it’s not quite the same as eating juicy kernels straight off the cob on a summer day, you can’t beat how easy it is to cook.

 How to make delicious sautéed sweet corn all year long:

 - This recipe works with either fresh or frozen corn.
 No need to defrost the frozen corn.

 - If you want to make this recipe with fresh corn, you’ll need about 5 or 6 ears of shucked corn for four people, depending on their size.
 Keep in mind that one average ear will yield about 3/4 cup of corn kernels.

 - Play with the spices — brown mustard seed has a delicious nutty crunch and gives this dish a decidedly Indian-style punch, but if you don’t have it on hand leave it out.
 Or omit the turmeric and add about 1 teaspoon of your favorite curry or Mexican spice blend instead.

 - Cheese is a fantastic addition to this recipe – try 1/4 cup crumbled feta or Mexican cotija.

 - 3 tablespoons olive oil or vegetable oil

 - 1 teaspoon whole cumin seeds